bitrave/azure-mobile-services-for-unity3d/README.md

 The goal is simple.
 "Just hit build".
 That means 1 API, no platform dependent code.
 The plugin should hide platform intracacies, not surface them.

+We have replaced the old versions (AzureMobileServicesPlugin/AzureMobileServicesUnityProject) with a single version AzureMobileServicesUniversal.
+This version runs on everything, has asynchronous calls for everything, and while a little more verbose, gives you a lot more power, such as authentication.

 Runs across:
-- UnityEditor - Lightweight support in Unity so you don't need to build to test your app.
-No more stubbing data locally.
+- UnityEditor
-- Windows 8 Store - Uses the underlying native DLL for consistent and robust integration
+- Windows 8 Store
-- Windows Phone 8 - Uses the underlying native DLL for consistent and robust integration
+- Windows Phone 8

-Coming soon:
 - iOS
 - Android

-Head to http://www.bitrave.com/azure-mobile-services-for-unity-3d/ for more information.
+- Probably everything else Unity runs on

 If you want to discuss or get in contact, feel free to hit up Vaughan on twitter @vaughanknight.